Classification with many classes: challenges and pluses: Acknowledgments

 \section{Acknowledgments}

-Felix Abramovich was supported by the Israel Science Foundation (ISF), grant ISF-820/13.
-Marianna Pensky was partially supported by National Science Foundation (NSF), grants DMS-1106564 and DMS-1407475.
-The authors would like to thank Vladimir Koltchinskii for valuable remarks and Will Crampton for providing the data set used for the real data example.
+Felix Abramovich was supported by the Israel Science Foundation (ISF), grant ISF-589/18.
+Marianna Pensky was partially supported by National Science Foundation (NSF), grants DMS-1407475 and DMS-1712977.
+The authors would like to thank Vladimir Koltchinskii and Ruth Heller for valuable remarks, and Will Crampton for providing the data set used for the real data example.
+Helpful comments of the anonymous referee are gratefully acknowledged.